 The City collects three (3) types of parcel tax; a water frontage tax; a sewer frontage tax and a transportation parcel tax.
 The water and sewer frontage tax rate is applied to each parcel of land taxable foot frontage.
 The frontage rate is comprised of a capital debt repayment component plus 10% of the water and sewer operation and maintenance budget for preventative maintenance of the utilities infrastructure.
 The City introduced a transportation parcel tax in 2003.
 The transportation parcel tax is collected to maintain the City's transportation network to an adequate level to minimize future reconstruction costs and ensure the network is safe from hazards and disrepair.
-To this end, the transportation parcel tax was specifically implemented on a "flat rate per parcel" rather than an "ad velorum tax" basis recognizing that all classes of property are afforded equal access to the City's transportation network and should contribute to its sustainability equally.
+To this end, the transportation parcel tax provides a stable and dedicated source of funding.
+The transportation parcel tax was specifically implemented on a "flat rate per parcel" rather than an "ad velorum tax" basis recognizing that all classes of property are afforded equal access to the City's transportation network and should contribute to its sustainability equally.
 This method directed tax dollars away from business and industry to residential.